Imagimm-CIML/Qupath_DBSCAN/README.md

 ### 3- Make an annotation around all the spots
 ### 4- Detect all the spots in the annotation with Analyse/cell detections (do not create cells detections put cell expansion=0)
 ### 5- Create two classes (beads and cluster)
 ### 6- Classify the detected spots as beads (as the groovy script is working on classify elements).
-To do that go in the menu Classify/Object classification/create single measurtements classifier:
+To do that go in the menu Classify/Object classification/create single measurtements classifier and put the theshold to the minimum to be sure toi select all the spots:
 ![classifier](https://user-images.githubusercontent.com/41480459/221810259-54957572-417e-4a11-82a5-dbfa86b63006.jpg)